xelectjs/xelectjs/README.md

 // This component would perform some heavy task when rendering function HeavilyTaskedComponent(){
-  console.log('I just performed a heavy task') return (
-  <div>I just logged to the console</div>
+  console.log('I just performed a heavy task') return <div>I just logged to the console</div>
-  )
 }

-export function App() {
+export default function App() {
   const [count,setCount] = useState(0);// Defines a state variable
   console.log("I'm logged whenever button is clicked: "+count+" times.") const onButtonClicked = ()=>{setCount(count+1)}
   return (
     <div className="App">
       <h2>Unnecessary task execution example</h2>
+      <HeavilyTaskedComponent/>
       <button onClick={onButtonClicked}>Clicked: {count}</button>
-      <HeavilyTaskedComponent/>
     </div>
   );
 }

 ```
 In the provided React code snippet, when the button is clicked, the state variable `count` is updated, prompting a re-render of the `App` component.
 However, during this re-rendering process, an entirely new object representing the component's UI is created.
 This new object is compared with the previously generated object to identify the specific DOM nodes that require updates.
-This mechanism is referred to as the "virtual D OM" and "reconciliation" in React.
+This mechanism is referred to as the "virtual DOM" and "reconciliation" in React.
 This cycle of re-rendering and updating happens each time the button is clicked.

 One significant issue that arises from this process is unnecessary task execution.
 This is particularly evident in cases where the `HeavilyTaskedComponent` is executed every time the button is clicked.
 The question then arises: why should this be the case?
 Why is it that we are only updating the `count` variable which has nothing to do with the `HeavilyTaskedComponent`, our heavily tasked component must be re-executed.
 Why the need for a full re-exection of the `App` component if the state changes only affect a small portion of the component?
 [Try code snippet](https://playcode.io/1562868)